 Recently on Quadra Island, Norbie’s potato peeler went missing and he wonders about a spirit prankster.
-The Cape Mudge lighthouse is alongside the We Wai Kai First Nation reserve, on Kwakwak’awakw territory.
-Cape Mudge’s ancient village of Tsa-Kwa-Luten is the site of the first recorded contact in this region between Europeans and First Nations, by Captain George Vancouver in 1792.
-Evidence of ancient people living on Quadra Island 3500 to 2500 years ago exists in the form of nearly 100 boulders carved with petroglyphs at 11 different sites.
+The Cape Mudge lighthouse is located alongside the We Wai Kai First Nation reserve.
+While this has been Kwakwak’awakw territory since the 19th century, the area used to be the home of the Coast Salish people; their village—located where the current Tsa-Kwa-Luten lodge (owned by the We Wai Kai) is—was the site of the first recorded contact in this region between Europeans and First Nations, by Captain George Vancouver, in 1792, and evidence of ancient people living on Quadra Island 3500 to 2500 years ago exists in the form of nearly 100 boulders carved with petroglyphs at 11 different sites.

 Further south, in Baynes Sound, the Chrome Island lighthouse also has ancient carvings on its sandstone shores.
 In 2000, the island was named a protected archaeological site to preserve the petroglyphs, shell middens, and human bones found there.
 It is one of the few remaining manned lighthouses off the eastern coast of Vancouver Island and though not accessible to the public, paddlers can view it from the water, and hikers get an aerial view from Boyle Point Provincial Park on Denman Island.